mausimus/ShaderBeam/README.md

 The best way to avoid this issue is to use a **second GPU for ShaderBeam**.
 You can also try "Simple BFI" shader which is much simpler and extremely fast, but can leave temporary afterimages after longer use.

+Also double-check that Rendered FPS equals Display Hz.
+If Rendered FPS is below Display Hz it means your Shader GPU isn't keeping up (try lower resolution or refresh rate).
+If Rendered FPS is above Display Hz it means VSync isn't being applied - check GPU settings and disable any VSync overrides (like Smart VSync etc.).

 #### > Game capture is choppy